-The Baby Einstein Magic Touch drum has four circles on a solid wooden surface, which is mounted on a rigid plastic structure.
-The wooden body has “magic touch” technology, so when your baby touches the circles, the toy responds with a beat.
+The Baby Einstein Magic Touch Piano do not have any buttons, just a painted solid wooden surface.
+The wooden body has “magic touch” technology, so when your baby touches a part of the painted piano surface, the toy responds with a real piano sound.

 Both instruments have two modes of play.
-You can either hit the drum surface or strum the strings to create sounds or have the instruments play one of the built-in songs and drum or strum along.
-The drum has six melodies while the guitar has 30.
+You can either touch the piano surface to create sounds or have the instruments play one of the built-in songs.
+Moreover, the piano has six melodies.

 - Two volume settings.

 - The color red printed on the card looks more of an orange shade which might give confusion to tots.